manojroyal422/BRAIN-TUMOR-SEGMENTATION-FROM-MUTLI-MODEL-MRI./README.md

 git commit -m "Add your feature"
 ```

-4. Push the branch.
+4. Push your branch.

 ```bash
 git push origin feature/your-feature
 ```

-5. Open a Pull Request.
+5. Open a Pull Request describing your changes.

+Please ensure that:

+- Code follows the existing project structure.
+- New features include appropriate documentation.
+- Pull requests remain focused on a single improvement.

 ---

 # 🐞 Reporting Issues

-Found a bug?

-Please include:
+If you encounter a bug or unexpected behavior, please include:

 - Operating System
 - Python Version